 However, the road to 'recovery of the unpaid funds' can be a long one but eventually, especially if the defaulter is forced to sell their property, you should get all that's owed and, possibly, any costs you incurred along the way.
 In the meantime, you must ensure your scheme remains financial until the defaulter is brought to justice.
 Just make sure you don't give up the chase too early or too easily!!

 Prior to 2010, owners corporation approval at a general meeting was required if legal action was needed to be taken to bring some of the 'levy rogues' into line.
 This created all sorts of unnecessary time and money costs for everybody involved.
-Well, now "any legal action taken to recover overdue levies will no longer need to be approved by an owners corporation at a general meeting - no matter what the cost".
+Well, now "any legal action taken to recover overdue levies will no longer need to be approved by an owners corporation at a general meeting if the cost is estimated at less than $3,000".
 All I can say here is: "And about time too".